How to read your horse’s vital signs

 It’s important to know what your horse’s vital signs are but it’s also important to know how to take their readings.

 - Temperature – To take your horse’s temperature use a little bit of lubricant on a rectal thermometer and insert it into his anus.
-If your horse’s temperature is too high then he has a fever but if it’s too low then he could be susceptible to hypothermia, in either cases you should call the vet.
+If your horse’s temperature is too high then he has a fever but if it’s too low then he could be susceptible to hypothermia, in either case, you should call the vet.

 - Pulse/heart rate – If you have a stethoscope you can listen to your horse’s heart but if you don’t have one then you can place two fingers on the facial artery which is at the bottom of the jaw in a ridge behind the last tooth.
-Count the number of beats over a 15 second period then multiple that by four.
+Count the number of beats over a 15 second period then multiply that by four.
 To get a more reliable reading it’s best to repeat this three times, add all three readings together and divide by three.

 - Respiration/breathing – You can either use a stethoscope to listen to the air moving across your horse’s trachea or you can watch his chest moving.
 An inhale and an exhale are counted as one breathe.
-You should also listen to sound of your horse’s breathing, either with the stethoscope or by placing an ear about 7 inches above his elbow.
-His breathes should be clear with no crackling or squeaking sounds.
+You should also listen to the sound of your horse’s breathing, either with the stethoscope or by placing an ear about 7 inches above his elbow.
+His breaths should be clear with no crackling or squeaking sounds.